-The Center for Japanese Studies is an integral part of the university.
+The CJS is an integral part of the university.
 It enrolls over 100 students from twenty different countries, with the majority coming from the U.S. In addition to its academic program centered on comprehensive language training, the center administers the Home Stay Program, provides orientation and academic advising, offers information on alternative housing options, and organizes student excursions.

 The city of Nagoya is a major metropolitan area in central Japan with a population of over two million.
 It is the urban center of Aichi prefecture, which has one of Japan's major ports and major industries such as Toyota and Mitsubishi manufacturing.
 Excellent air, road and rail services provide convenient access to all points.
+It is situated between Tokyo and Osaka and has quick connections to both major cities.
 Nagoya is noted for its comprehensive city planning projects.
 Its history dates back to the 17th century, when Tokugawa Ieyasu, the general who unified Japan, built a castle in Nagoya.

 This program is open to all UI students who are in both good academic and also disciplinary standing.
 Applicants must also meet the minimum cumulative GPA of 3.0, both overall and in Japanese language courses; must have one year of college Japanese or more; and have completed at least one semester in residence at the University of Iowa.
 Preference will be given to students with a strong record in Japanese.